 #2 Kit & Kaboodle Pate With Liver and Chicken in Sauce Wet Cat Food

-We didn’t find Kit and Kaboodle wet cat food for sale online but Purina shows four flavors on their website.
-They have two pates and two bits and pieces recipes.
-Kit and Kaboodle Pate with Liver and Chicken in Sauce Wet cat food is rated higher than some of the others.
+We didn’t find Kit & Kaboodle wet cat food for sale online but Purina shows four flavors on their website.
+They have two pates and two bits and pieces of recipes.
+Kit & Kaboodle Pate with Liver and Chicken in Sauce Wet cat food is rated higher than some of the others.

 Among the positives, this formula is made with real liver and chicken.
 The sauce adds moisture to your cat’s diet, which is often a concern.
 This food is also 100 percent complete and balanced for the maintenance of adult cats.